Abibubble/ms3-the-bar-blade/README.md

 * The search bar is displayed prominently on the homepage for all users, whether logged in or not.

 #### Frequent Visitor Goals
+##### It should be easy to search for a specific cocktail.
+* The search bar is displayed prominently on the homepage for all users, whether logged in or not.

+##### Navigation should be intuitive, with no need to use the browser's back button.
+*

+#### Admin Goals
 ##### Other users shouldn't be able to edit or delete the user's cocktails.
-*
+* Edit and delete buttons are only shown for cocktails on the user's profile.
+* The only cocktails shown on the user's profile are the ones created by them.

 ##### A user shouldn't be able to brute force their way into the restricted pages.
 *

-##### It should be easy to search for a specific cocktail.
-* The search bar is displayed prominently on the homepage for all users, whether logged in or not.

-### Project Goals
-##### This project has the goal of demonstrating my understanding of maintaining a database attached to a website, with full CRUD (Create, Read, Update and Delete) functionality.
+##### Be able to edit or delete any recipe as an admin.
 *

 ### Full Testing